Data-Cynthy/Leetcode_sql_practice/README.md

 # Leetcode_sql_practice
 This repository contains my solutions to SQL problems from LeetCode.
 It serves as a portfolio to showcase my SQL skills using real-world-like datasets and challenges.
-Here,

 ## Why This?
 I’m currently building my data analysis and SQL skills by solving structured query problems.
 LeetCode provides a wide range of challenges that simulate real-world scenarios such as: